 Support is available if you are in receipt of – or are a dependant of someone in receipt of – any of the benefits listed in the previous column.
-However, to qualify, you will also need to have a Learning Difficulty Assessment or Education Health and Care Plan in place.
+However, to qualify, you will also need to have a Education Health and Care Plan in place.

 If you are a young parent, you may be able to apply to the Care to Learn Scheme to help with your childcare costs.
-Visit: www.direct.gov.uk/caretolearn or call 0800 121 8989 for an application form.
+Visit: www.direct.gov.uk/caretolearn or call 0800 121 8989 for information on how to apply online.

-If you need to apply for this assistance, please contact the Learner Services Team.
+If you need to apply for this assistance, please contact the Learner Support Fund.

 Considering a career in the Army?
 Then you might be interested in the Army Further Education Bursary Scheme (FEBS).

 FEBS provides an opportunity for learners on any full-time intermediate (or higher) course at the College to receive extra funding during their studies and after their Phase 1 training in the British Army.